-Date Sampled: If the sample date appears, the IEPA requires monitoring for the contaminant less than once per year because the concentrations do not was conducted in 2019.
+Date Sampled: If the sample date appears, the IEPA requires monitoring for the contaminant less than once per year because the concentrations do not date does not appear, monitoring was conducted in 2021.

 Level Found: This column represents an average of sample result data collected during the sample period.
 In some cases, it may represent a single sample if only one sample was collected.
 For lead and copper, the level found equals the 90th percentile of all samples taken.